slack-ruby/slack-ruby-client/README.md

 * This piece of the puzzle will help you send messages to Slack via the Web API and send and receive messages via the Real Time API.
 * If you're trying to respond to slash commands, just write a basic web application and use this library to call the Slack Web API.
 * If you're trying to build a Real Time bot, use [slack-ruby-bot](https://github.com/dblock/slack-ruby-bot), which uses this library.
-* I you're trying to roll out a full service with Slack button integration to multiple teams, check out [slack-bot-server](https://github.com/dblock/slack-bot-server), which is built on top of slack-ruby-bot, which uses this library.
+* If you're trying to roll out a full service with Slack button integration to multiple teams, check out [slack-bot-server](https://github.com/dblock/slack-bot-server), which is built on top of slack-ruby-bot, which uses this library.

 ## Stable Release